HUBZONE CERTIFICATION

 Joint ventures offer small businesses a valuable avenue for collaboration and access to larger federal contracting opportunities while retaining their HUBZone status.
 Furthermore, if other joint venture partners hold SBA certifications, such as Veteran-Owned Small Business (VOSB) or Women-Owned Small Business (WOSB), additional benefits and advantages may be realized.
 These additional certifications can enhance the joint venture’s eligibility for a broader range of set-aside contracts, providing even greater opportunities for growth and success.

-For more information and assistance with reapplying for HUBZone certification, contact us at the Federal Contracting Center (FCC) today.
+For more information and assistance with reapplying for HUBZone, contact us today.
 Our experts are standing by to help you succeed in the federal marketplace.

 error: Content is protected !!